josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ## What is Svelte?

-**Svelte is JavaScript framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), or any other component-based frontend framework**.
+**Svelte is a JavaScript framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), or any other component-based frontend framework**.
 Svelte is the newest of the big names in the space, however, and it definitely seems as though it's learned from the others, both on the dev side and the user side.
 (More on that in a bit.)

 As in any of these frameworks, you use Svelte to build components, which are then the building blocks for your user interface (UI).
 As events happen and state and data change, the Svelte component(s) automatically update to reflect the changes in the UI.